-- ♦ 2017-010 relates to the Commission's failure to include all financial transactions on its financial statements.
-This finding was previously reported as Finding 2015-001. - ♦ 2017-011 relates to the Commission's failure to establish internal controls to mitigate the lack of segregation of duties.
-This finding was previously reported as Finding 2015-002. - ♦ 2017-012 relates to the Commission's failure to reconcile retirement remittances to retirement expenses recorded in the financial statements.
-This finding was previously reported as Finding 2014-002.
+- ♦ 2018-011 relates to the Commission's failure to establish internal controls to mitigate the lack of segregation of duties.
+This finding was originally reported in fiscal year 2015 as Finding 2015-002. - ♦ 2018-012 relates to the Commission's failure to reconcile retirement remittances to retirement expenses recorded in the financial statements.
+This finding was previously reported in fiscal year 2014 as Finding 2014-002.